idsquid/mapquill/README.md

 Contributions are welcome!

 This is my first piece of OSS (perhaps obviously).
-I'm impatient to see what it can do in the wild, but the code is so far untested, rough, and new.
-I have a long list of todo's, but am holding off until someone else can tell me "this is essential", or "let that one go".
-Maybe you?
+I'm impatient to see what it can do in the wild, but the code is so far untested, rough, yet functional.
+My list list of todo's includes all kinds of Sassy stuff, and a few known bugs, but I am holding off until someone else can tell me "this is essential", or "that can wait".
+Any help is appreciated Maybe you?

-Please feel free to submit issues with the code through Github's [issue tracker][issues].
+I've added my list of todo's to Github's [issue tracker][issues].
+Please feel free to submit your own, or if you'd be willing to tackle one let me know :).
 For broader disscussion or suggestions, let's connect through [the message board][invite].
 Thank you!

 ## Concerns